NachoPal/Movie-Lovers/README.md

 Be aware of folders ./public/img are missing in the repository due to both are initially empty.

+IMDB rubygem required.
+Movie's info comes from that DB so it takes some time to get a response.

 Again, don't pay attention to the front-end desing, just to the core of the App ;)